|

 Siberry,

 Elizabeth.
-'Scott and the Crusades', in The New
+'Scott and the Crusades', in The New Crusaders:

-Twentieth Centuries (Aldershot: Ashgate, c2000), pp. 112-30.
+(Aldershot: Ashgate, c2000), pp. 112-30.

-On Ivanhoe, The
+Ivanhoe,

-Talisman, The
+The Talisman,

-Betrothed, and Count
+and Count Robert

-Robert of Paris.
+of Paris.

 Siegel,

 Jonah.
-‘Hazlitt, Scott, Lockhart: Intimacy,
+‘Hazlitt, Scott, Lockhart: Intimacy, Anonymity,

-Nineteenth Century Culture of Art (Princeton; Oxford:
+Culture of Art (Princeton; Oxford: Oxford University Press,

-Oxford University Press, c2000), pp. 93-129.
+c2000), pp. 93-129.

 Charts

-how tension between intimate knowledge and admiration shaped
+how tension between intimate knowledge and admiration shaped major

-major 19th-century literary biographies including Lockhart's Memoirs
+19th-century literary biographies including Lockhart's Memoirs

 of the Life of Sir Walter Scott, Bart.
 (1837-38) and Robert

-Chambers’s Illustrations of the Author of Waverley (1825).
+Chambers’s Illustrations of the Author of Waverley

-tensions in Scott’s own Lives of the Novelists (1821-24)
+similar tensions in Scott’s own Lives of the Novelists

-a fascination with the idiosyncracies of the artistic character
+and a fascination with the idiosyncracies of the artistic character

 derived from Isaac D’Israeli.